 Shortness of breath and decreased lung function makes breathing difficult.
-Sometimes, doctors recommend their patients use an incentive spirometer.
+In addition to positioning your body for increased air flow, sometimes, doctors recommend their patients use an incentive spirometer.

 Incentive spirometers are prescribed after surgery or as part of a lung disease treatment plan.

 Here are the facts you need to know about incentive spirometry benefits.

 What Do Incentive Spirometers Do?

 Incentive spirometers gently exercise the lungs and aid in keeping the lungs as healthy as possible.
 The device helps retrain your lungs on how to take slow and deep breaths.